 Most people pay through our website using a credit or debit card or PayPal.
 Payment may be mailed via check or money order.
 Or Paypal may be used via the link http://paypal.me/CherylTrzasko.
 The fee is $38 for one child plus an additional $10 for each sibling evaluated at the same time (so $48 for two children, or $58 for three, etc.).
 There's an extra $10 fee for those who are in a hurry and need the evaluation done faster than usual.
 Payment should be sent before the evaluation.

 The follow-up phone call happens after your materials are viewed.
 It is very brief and is not a quiz, but rather is a discussion of the child’s progress--as required by state law.

 6. Receive evaluation forms

 Evaluation forms will be emailed to you.
-Under Florida law, parents are to send in the evaluation forms to the district, so I’ll include a link for contact information for the home education department at each school district to help you forward the required form to your school district.
-I highly recommend keeping a copy of the evaluation paperwork with your records.
+Under Florida law, parents are to send in the evaluation forms to the district, so we’ll include a link for contact information for the home education department at each school district to help you forward the required form to your school district.
+Parents should keep a copy of the evaluation paperwork with their records.